kpi-ua/CodeStyle/CSharp/README.md

 FtpHelper ftpHelper;
 UriPart uriPart;
 ```
-Why: consistent with the Microsoft's .NET Framework and prevents inconsistent abbreviations.
+Why: consistent with the Microsoft's .NET and prevents inconsistent abbreviations.

 ### Use PascalCasing for abbreviations 3 characters or more (2 chars are both uppercase)